networq/website/first-graph.md

 Barack is an individual.
 Management is a group and School is an organisation.
 The management and organisation nodes are inherited from existing packages and so provide various types.

-Creating these nodes may be achieved by:
+Creating these nodes may be achieved by applying the following techniques:

 * Creating 3 YAML files in the nodes directory.